comorris/sros-evpn-mpls/README.md

 # SR OS EVPN-MPLS Configuration Reference Guide

-This page provides the basic step-by-step configuration required to migrate from RSVP-TE MPLS based VPLS services to EVPN-MPLS, using Segment Routing as the underlay infrastructure.
+This page provides the basic step-by-step configuration required to migrate from RSVP-TE MPLS based VPLS services to EVPN-MPLS, using Segment Routing as the underlay transport.

 | Contributors | Handle |
 |---|---|